 COVID-19 and flu: lack of sleep reduces the effectiveness of vaccines

 If you plan to do you vaccines soon, make sure you get a good night’s sleep the night before.
-Sleeping less than 6 hours before receiving a dose of the vaccine could indeed shorten its effectiveness by up to two months, according to a new study.
+Sleeping less than 6 hours before receiving a dose of the vaccine might indeed shorten its effectiveness by up to two months, according to a new study.
 And this is especially true for men.

 This is because lack of sleep reduces the body’s immune response, limiting the effect of vaccines and making the body more vulnerable to possible infections.